2025–26 Reading F.C. season: September

-On 23 September, Reading travelled to the STōK Cae Ras to face EFL Championship club Wrexham in the third round of the EFL Cup.
-Reading lost 2–0 with Nathan Broadhead opening the scoring for Wrexham in the 57th minute and he then doubled their lead in the 70th minute with his second goal of the match to eliminate the Royals at the third round stage.
+On 23 September, Reading travelled to Wales and the STōK Cae Ras to face EFL Championship club Wrexham in the third round of the EFL Cup.
+Reading lost 2–0 with Nathan Broadhead scoring a brace to eliminate the Royals at the third round stage.
 This match saw Andre Garica make his 50th Royals appearance.

 On 27 September, Reading announced that chairman and owner Rob Couhig would be hosting a live Q&A session at an unknown venue on 2 October.
-On 29 September, the venue was announced as the Select Car Leasing Stadium between 7:30pm and 8:30pm with fans submitting questions prior to the event via the Reading website.
+On 29 September, the venue was announced as the Madejski Stadium between 7:30 pm and 8:30 pm with fans submitting questions prior to the event via the Reading website.

-Also on 27 September, Reading travelled to Edgeley Park to face play-off chasing Stockport County seeking to record consecutive victories for the first time this season.
-Reading drew 1–1 with Kyle Wootton then put the hosts ahead in the 22nd minute after a head into his path from Tyler Onyango and Jack Marriott then equalised for the visitors in the 72nd minute after a cross by Matt Ritche.

-On 30 September, Reading hosted Premier League club West Ham United's under-21s at the Select Car Leasing Stadium in their second group match of the EFL Trophy.
-Reading won 2–1 with Callum Marshall opening the scoring for the visitors in the 9th minute following a pass from Emeka Adeile and Ezra Mayers was then sent-off for the young Hammers in the 46th minute for a foul on Jeremiah Okine-Peters which the hosts were awarded a penalty kick for and Kelvin Ehibhatiomhan saw it saved by Tom Wooster in the 48th minute.
-Jacob Borgnis then equalised for the Royals in the 64th minute with his first professional Royals goal following a cross by Basil Tuma and Mark O’Mahony then put the hosts ahead in the 88th minute with a penalty kick awarded for a foul on Sean Patton by Rayan Oyebade for his first Royals goal and Jeremiah Okine-Peters then added a late third for Reading in the 97th minute after a cross by Mark O’Mahony.
+On 30 September, Reading won 3-1 against Premier League club West Ham United's under-21s at the Madejski Stadium in their second group match of the EFL Trophy.

-The Q&A with owner and chairman Rob Couhig was held at the Select Car Leasing Stadium and hosted by RoyalsTV presenter Phil Catchpole where Couhig was asked about topics ranging from the future of manager Noel Hunt to stadium upgrades and the future of the women's team.
-He also quizzed on the Reading academy, if he regrets buying the club and the pyrotechnics at most home matches saying that "he will blow the roof of the Select Car Leasing Stadium in November" and if there would be a documentary on the club about the takeover.
+The Q&A with owner and chairman Rob Couhig was held at the Madejski Stadium and hosted by RoyalsTV presenter Phil Catchpole where Rob Couhig was asked about topics ranging from the future of manager Noel Hunt to stadium upgrades and the future of the women's team.
+He also quizzed on the Reading academy, if he regrets buying the club and the pyrotechnics at most home matches saying that "he will blow the roof of the Madejski Stadium in November" and if there would be a documentary on the club about the takeover.